ltpitt/bash-network-repair-automation/README.md

 - Clone (or download) this repo locally:
 `git clone https://github.com/ltpitt/bash-network-repair-automation.git`
-- Edit your root user's crontab:
+- Edit your root user's crontab using:
 `sudo crontab -e`
-- This line will execute the check every minute.
+- Add to your crontab the following line, it will execute the check every minute.
 Please customize the script path according to the folder where you cloned the repo:
 `* * * * * /yourpath/network_check.sh`
 - If you also want to reboot in case wifi is not working after the fix customize the reboot_server variable accordigly editing the script:
 `nano network_check.sh`